JSON to CSV Converter

 |---|---|---|

-| Parse source | Try complete JSON first.
-If that fails and multiple nonblank lines exist, parse each line as JSON Lines. | Parse errors stop conversion until the source text or line is fixed. |
+| Parse input | One complete JSON value is tried first.
+If that fails and multiple nonblank lines exist, each line is parsed as JSON Lines. | A malformed JSON value or bad line stops conversion with a parse message. |

-Nested Value Policies
+Nested Value Policies:

-| Nested Values Setting | What Happens | Best Fit |
+| Policy | Behavior | Best Fit |

 |---|---|---|

-| Flatten objects and arrays into path columns | Objects and arrays keep expanding until scalar cells are reached. | Spreadsheet filtering, column review, and schema discovery. |
+| Flatten objects and arrays into path columns | Nested objects and arrays expand until scalar cells are reached. | Filtering, schema discovery, and column-by-column review. |

-| Flatten objects, join primitive arrays | Objects still become path columns, while arrays of simple values join with the array join token. | Tags, roles, labels, or other short lists that belong in one cell. |
+| Flatten objects, join primitive arrays | Objects expand, while arrays of simple values join into one cell. | Tags, roles, labels, and other short lists. |

-| Stringify nested objects and arrays | Nested complex values are written as JSON text inside one cell. | Preserving compact nested detail when column count matters more than filtering. |
+| Stringify nested objects and arrays | Complex nested values are written as compact JSON text in one cell. | Keeping column count small while preserving child data for later parsing. |

-CSV Field Rules
+CSV Field Rules:

 | Condition | Output Behavior | Why It Matters |